akshayiosdeveloper/SwiftUI-2024/README.md

 Done with core data app (todo app)
 Add search view and search locally in the todo items in core data todo app done with todo app in coredata
+Started with custom search bar done with the custom bar chapter 24